How to get started with systematic literature searching

 Think of it like a Venn diagram; each set of terms functions as a collection of keywords combined using the OR function, expanding the search to include any of the terms within a set.
 The overlaps represent the AND operator, requiring all terms to be present simultaneously, thus leading to more precise and targeted information retrieval.

-The above search contains three collections of terms.
+The above search contains three collections of terms, or blocks.
 In a triple intersection, each element or item must meet the criteria specified in all three sections of the query.
 Therefore, it contains at least one word from each of the sections, satisfying the conditions set forth in the query's criteria.

-When the the Query containing both controlled vocabulary and keywords is entered into a database, it might look as follows:
+When the query containing both controlled vocabulary and keywords is entered into a database, it might look as follows: